 Club welfare officers

 All clubs are encouraged to recruit one or ideally two interested volunteers to take on this challenging but rewarding role.
+To help you understand the primary responsibilities of the Club Welfare Officer we have produced a Role Description.
 For further information visit club welfare officers.

 It is essential that the club welfare officers make themselves known at club coaching sessions, races and events.
 British Cycling has created a poster allowing clubs to display a photo and basic contact details of the club welfare officer to ensure that all members are aware of who to contact should they need someone to confide in or report safeguarding concerns to.